codebyanya/project--software/Readme.md

-# Awww.Software
+# .Software

 Setup
 * no additional setup required
-* visit the page at https://codebyanya.github.io/project-awww-software
+* visit the page at //.
 * alternatively download the .zip folder and run index.html file